Effective Date: July 1, 2025

 Serious Health Condition: an illness, injury, impairment, or physical or mental condition of the employee or covered family member that involves:

-• a period of incapacity requiring absence of more than 3 consecutive work days that also involves continuing treatment by (or under the supervision of) a health care provider; or
+- a period of incapacity requiring absence of more than three (3) consecutive workdays that also involves continuing treatment by (or under the supervision of) a health care provider; or

-• a period of incapacity resulting in intermittent absences that persist more than 1 day/month on a recurring basis that also involves continuing treatment by (or under the supervision of) a health care provider
+- a period of incapacity resulting in intermittent absences that persist more than one (1) day/month on a recurring basis that also involves continuing treatment by (or under the supervision of) a health care provider.

 Policy Statement